m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 Alternatively, the router might actually be compromised by an attacker.
 Once this happens, the attacker can reconfigure the router to advertise false routes.

-Unscrupulous ISPs might also decide to purposely advertise routes that they shouldn’t be advertising.
+Unscrupulous ISPs might also decide to purposely advertise routes that they shouldn't be advertising.

 To launch a route attack, an attacker might reconfigure the router or tamper with the management software that changes the configuration.
 They might also tamper with software or actively modify the routing message.